HL7/davinci-ecdx/input/pagecontent/signatures.md

     3.  **SHALL** have `"x5c"` (X.509 certificate chain) equal to an array of one or more base64-encoded (not base64url-encoded) DER representations of the public certificate or certificate chain (see [RFC 7517]).
 The public key is listed in the first certificate in the `"x5c"` specified by the "Modulus" and "Exponent" parameters of the entry.
 1. Prepare JWS Payload
-    1. Prepare a valid FHIR Bundle
+    1. Prepare a valid FHIR Bundle or QuestionnaireResponse or QuestionnaireResponse.item
-    2. Canonicalize the Bundle resource
+    2. Canonicalize the Bundle or QuestionnaireResponse or QuestionnaireResponse.item
     3. base64_url encode the payload
-4. Create the JWS signature using the supported algorithm.
+2. Create the JWS signature using the supported algorithm.
-5. Remove the payload element from the JWS.
+3. Remove the payload element from the JWS.
-6. base64 encode the JWS
+4. base64 encode the JWS
-7. Add the Signature element to the [CDex Signature Bundle Profile] and populate the mandatory Signature datatype elements and actual signature content:
+5. Add the Signature element to the Bundle or the [CDex Questionnaire Signature Extension] to the QuestionnaireResponse or QuestionnaireResponse.item and populate the mandatory Signature datatype elements and actual signature content:
    -  `Signature.type`  - Fixed to code =  "1.2.840.10065.1.12.1.5" [(Verification Signature)](http://hl7.org/fhir/valueset-signature-type.html)
    -  `Signature.when`  - System timestamp when signature created
-   -  `Signature.who`  -  Reference or identifier of the organization or practitioner who signed the Bundle
+   -  `Signature.who`  -  Reference or identifier of the organization or practitioner who signed it
    -  `Signature.data`  - base64 encoded JWS
-8. Send data to the consumer:
+6. Send data to the consumer:
    1. For direct queries, the search set Bundle is returned directly as the payload.
-   2. For Task-based requests and Attachments, the  document Bundle is used
+   2. For Task-based requests and Attachments, the document Bundle or QuestionnaireResponse is used

 ##### Receiver/Validation Steps

-The following steps outline the process for verifying the Signature on a Bundle.
+The following steps outline the process for verifying the Signature.

-1. Retrieve and store the Bundle:
+1. Retrieve and store the Bundle or QuestionnaireResponse:
    1. For direct queries, the search set Bundle is this payload response.
    2. For Task-based requests the completed `Task.output`  is either:
       -  a contained FHIR document and must first be 'decontained'
       -   a reference to a FHIR document and must be fetched from the referenced endpoint.
-   3. For Attachments a FHIR Document is submitted in the operation payload.
+   3. For Attachments a FHIR Document Bundle or QuestionnaireResponse is submitted in the operation payload.
-1. Remove the `Bundle.signature` element from the Bundle resource.
+1. Remove the `Bundle.signature` element from the Bundle resource or the signature extension(s) from the QuestionnaireResponse or QuestionnaireResponse.item
-1. Canonicalize the Bundle resource.
+2. Canonicalize the resource.
-1. Transform the canonicalized Bundle to a base64-url format.
+3. Transform the canonicalized json to a base64-url format.
-1. Get the base64 encoded JWS  from the `Bundle.signature.data`  element
+4. Get the base64 encoded JWS  from the `signature.data`  element
-1. Base64 decode the encoded JWS
+5. Base64 decode the encoded JWS
-1. Insert the base64 encoded Bundle into the JWS payload element.
+6. Insert the base64 encoded Bundle, QuestionnaireResponse or QuestionnaireResponse.item into the JWS payload element.
-1. Obtain the public key from the first certificate in the JWS header `"x5c"` key
+7. Obtain the public key from the first certificate in the JWS header `"x5c"` key
     - base64 decode the key value
     - Use the "Subject Public Key Info"
-1. Verify Issuer, Validity Dates, Subject, and KeyUsage of the certificate,
+8. Verify Issuer, Validity Dates, Subject, and KeyUsage of the certificate,
-1. Validate the JWS using the public key or the X.509 Certificate
+9. Validate the JWS using the public key or the X.509 Certificate

 ##### Step-by-Step Examples